sparkesILASP/FastLAS/bounds-impl-notes.md

 	switch statements now used to control branching when task is relevant

 - Output argument for Clingo calls
-  Though, arguments other than 3 aren:t used.
+  Though, arguments other than 3 aren't used.

+# CC

+## issues

+- All annotations are combined when taking the cc.
+  This leads to probelms when the same predicate has distinct annotations.
+  Should take a set of annotations and use this to create distinct instances.